TelecomsXChangeAPi/OpenTextShield/README.md

 In conclusion, while there are significant challenges in adapting AI models to the dynamic nature of spam, the open-source community provides a powerful mechanism for innovation and resilience.
 Through collaborative efforts, we can expand the linguistic capabilities of models like FastText and BERT and enhance their efficiency for real-time processing, ensuring they remain effective tools in the fight against spam.

-### 9.AI-Assisted Label Generation for Specialized Datasets Clause
+### 9.AI-Assisted Label Generation for Specialized Datasets

 Obtaining large, labeled datasets for training AI models in specific tasks like SMS spam detection can be challenging, particularly for languages and regions with limited resources.
 An effective strategy to address this challenge is to leverage existing AI models to generate initial labels on unlabeled data, creating a preliminary dataset.